2nd Infantry Division (United Kingdom): 1918

-By 1918 the number of front-line infantry within the British Army in France had decreased because of casualties and a lack of eligible reinforcements, leading to a manpower crisis.
+By 1918 the number of front-line infantry within the BEF had decreased because of casualties and a lack of eligible reinforcements, leading to a manpower crisis.
 To consolidate manpower and to increase the ratio of machine guns and artillery support available to the infantry, the number of battalions in a division was reduced from twelve to nine; with each brigade being reduced from four to three battalions.
 This reduced the establishment of a division from 18,825 men to 16,035.

 For the 2nd Division, this change took place in February when three battalions were disbanded.
 The troops from one were redistributed to other units within the division, while the others left.
 Major-General Cecil Pereira, the division's commander during this period, said "The old soldiers who have survived many a fight are very hard hit by this."
-(Note: These battalions were the 13th (Service) Battalion (West Ham), Essex Regiment and the 17th (Service) Battalion, Middlesex Regiment, both of the 6th Brigade; and the 22nd (Service) Battalion (Kensington), Royal Fusiliers, of the 99th Brigade.)
+(Note: These battalions were the 13th (Service) Battalion (West Ham), Essex Regiment, and the 17th (Service) Battalion, Middlesex Regiment, both of the 6th Brigade; and the 22nd (Service) Battalion (Kensington), Royal Fusiliers, of the 99th Brigade.)

 During the opening months of the year, the division again manned the frontline.
 Its last week in the line, which ended on 20 March, saw the division suffer 3,000 casualties from the German use of gas.

 On 21 March Germany launched Operation Michael.
 This attack, which became the opening salvo of their spring offensive, aimed to deliver a single, decisive, war-winning blow.
 The Germans intended to strike the southern British flank, to separate the British and French armies and then move north to engage the bulk of the British forces in France in a battle of annihilation.
 The aim was to inflict such a defeat upon the British that the country would abandon the war, which in turn would force the French to sue for peace.

-As a result, the greatly weakened division reentered the line on 21 March and engaged in heavy fighting through April.
+As a result, the greatly weakened division re-entered the line on 21 March and engaged in heavy fighting through April.
 When the division was relieved on 4 April it had suffered 4,000 casualties and been reduced to a fighting strength of around 6,000.
 Wyrall wrote, "fighting divisions with such fine records as that held by the 2nd Division were not allowed long out of the line".
 Consequently, the division returned to the frontline by 15 April, and was soon engaged in more back and forth fighting.
 By 6 June the German offensive had ended.
 The division rebuilt its strength, trained, and tutored newly arrived American troops.